 Self Service or MacManage is an application which runs on your devices and provides an essential link between you and your end-users.
 Self Service items can add immense value to your Policies in Addigy.

 Self Service allows your end-users to install their own applications, request support, and get notifications for maintenance.

 Additionally, the Self Service application is designed to be completely white-listable and customizable with your own logos and organization details.

-Besides acting as an application your users can use directly, Self Service also provide the mechanism that Addigy uses to notify your users when things like Maintenance Tasks, Software, or System Upgrades will occur.
+Besides acting as an application your users can use directly, Self Service also provides the mechanism that Addigy uses to notify your users when things like Maintenance Tasks, Software, or System Upgrades will occur.
 All macOS machines enrolled in Addigy will have MacManage and MacManageHelper installed.
-To override the default Addigy Icon that may appear on macOS Notifications generated via Self Service follow the steps at the end of this KB.

 1. In the navigation bar click Policies

 2. Click Catalog

 3. Click Self Service

 Here's a brief overview of the different settings available in Self Service:

 1. Configuration Name defines the name that will appear for this item in the Addigy Catalog.